wordofwarning/wordofwarning.org/hab/news/index.md

 • <a href="http://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=SCUDD" target="_blank">SCUDD (Standing Conference of University Drama Departments) from JISCmail</a>

 ### News + Upcoming Opportunities
-As of 18 March, hÅb remains "open for business" and we will continue to advise + support artists where we can; please also see our [Coronavirus Information page](/coronavirus) for further guidance + information for artists + our community.
+hÅb remains "open for business" and we will continue to advise + support artists + freelancers in our sector where we can… Please see our [Coronavirus Information page](/coronavirus) for further guidance + information.

 <hr>